bluekitchen/btstack/doc/manual/docs/how_to.md

 Instead,  the run loop provides a message queue that  allows to schedule functions calls on its thread via *btstack_run_loop_wiced_execute_code_on_main_thread()*.

-The HCI transport H4 implementation uses 2 lightweight thread to do the blocking read and write operations.
+The HCI transport H4 implementation then uses 2 lightweight threads to do the blocking read and write operations.
 When a read or write is complete on the helper threads, a callback to BTstack is scheduled.